imcjohn/CodingProfile/README.md

 ## Python Snippets
 #### A few short python programs I wrote for EECS Classes at MIT, detailing various compression and channel encoding algorithms.

+##Jane Street Electronic Trading Competition
+#### Trading bot created at the Jane Street ETC by me and my two teammates, written in C++.
+More details in the folder